 You are not alone.

 My name is Delphi.
-In 2003, I discovered I was pregnant; it was my third pregnancy following a previous miscarriage.
+During the 2000’s, I discovered I was pregnant; it was my third pregnancy following a previous miscarriage.

 At first I was delighted.
 But a few weeks later I noticed I was different.
 I was anxious, edgy and tearful, more than you’d expect in a healthy pregnancy.

 I was displaying all the signs of poor mental health in my first trimester, with a hygiene-related obsessive compulsive disorder (OCD), washing my hands repeatedly so much, that the skin was so tight and sore my hands would bleed.
 I was terrified I would somehow contaminate – and therefore lose – my baby.